nix-community/setup.nix/README.rst

 setup.nix – Nix for Python developers simplified
 ================================================

+**DEPRECATION NOTICE** I'm working on minimal version on nix-Python-toolchain developed in *setup.nix* with intention to distribute it as a scaffold for pip2nix_. *setup.nix* won't disappear, but may not regularly be updated for newer NixOS versions anymore.

 **setup.nix** provides opinionated helper functions and pip2nix_-based workflow for developing, testing and packaging declaratively configured Python packages in Nix_/NixOS_ environments. **setup.nix** is designed for mixed environments,